deltadefi-protocol/sdks-demo/trading-bot/docs/user-demonstration.md

 # User Demonstration Guide

-A step-by-step guide for demonstrating the DeltaDeFi Trading Bot in a video walkthrough.
+A step-by-step guide for demonstrating the DeltaDeFi Trading Bot in a walkthrough.
 This guide focuses on local deployment for easier demonstration.

-**Video Duration**: 3-5 minutes
-**Target Audience**: Developers and traders interested in automated market making

 ---